• Skip to main content

 Positioning your head so its blood pressure is slightly reduced can help to minimize the amount of swelling that forms.

-Swelling that forms in response to the tissue trauma created during the extraction process can be expected to peak around 2 to 3 days after your surgery (48 to 72 hours).
+Swelling that forms in response to the tissue trauma created during the extraction process can be expected to reach its maximum around 2 to 3 days after your surgery (48 to 72 hours).
 Once this point has been reached, you can help to bring it down more quickly via the application of warm compresses.

-DIY hot pack (moist heat) ideas for bringing down post-extraction swelling.
+DIY hot pack (moist heat) ideas for bringing down post-extraction edema.

 a) Select a heat source.